 You can reach Baguio by bus or taxi from Manila and Clark International Airport.

-Pangasinan Solid North Transit buses to Baguio leave from Manila eight times a day.
+Pangasinan Solid North Transit buses to Baguio leave from Manila eight times daily.
 They depart from Paranaque Integrated Terminal and Kamias Terminal.
 Here you can pre-purchase bus tickets from Manila to Baguio.
-Travel in Super Deluxe W/CR buses will cost $14, and in Luxury buses – $16.
-The journey will take six hours.
+Travel in Super Deluxe W/CR buses will cost $14, and in Luxury buses – it will cost $18-22.
+The journey will take 5-6 hours.

 You can also rent a taxi to Baguio, which will pick you up directly from the hotel.